 If it isn’t a “71-64 victory against Kentucky in the 2015 Final Four Tournament” energy – I don’t want it.

-In the last seven days, three different people have said to me, “I’m proud of you,” essentially for chasing the dream and pulling the trigger on this trip.
+In the last seven days, three different people have said to me, “I’m proud of you,” for chasing these dreams and embarking on this journey.
 Granted, one of those people also happens to be my mom and so that one only half counts.
 But each time I read those messages it made me realize how powerful a sentence like that can be.
 All three times it almost brought me to tears because for the first time in a really long time, I’m kind of proud of me, too.

 After spending the better part of two decades hating myself, this type of pride feels something like a grassroots revival.
 I never thought words of affirmation were very high up on my list of love languages but hey, like I said, we’re learning as we go.